With conditions, Schaeuble paves way for German vote on Greece

 Schaeuble requested the vote in a letter to the president of the Bundestag lower house, Norbert Lammert.
 The document makes a vote contingent on reform proposals from Greece being accepted by the European Central Bank, European Commission and International Monetary Fund, the daily newspaper said.

-"Provided Greece avows its obligations and provided there is an agreement in the eurogroup (of finance ministers), the German government would be in favor of the proposed extension," Schaeuble wrote.
+"Provided Greece avows its obligations and provided there is an agreement in the eurogroup (of finance ministers), the German government would be in favour of the proposed extension," Schaeuble wrote.

 Greece sent a list of economic reform plans to European institutions and the IMF at around midnight, a source close to the European Commission said on Tuesday..